 Jennifer acted on behalf of the trustees of the Konica Minolta pension scheme in proceedings commenced by the employer for rectification of the scheme rules.

 Re Great Lakes (UK) Limited Pension Plan (2011); Chemtura Manufacturing UK Ltd

 In 2011, Jennifer acted with Sarah Asplin QC on behalf of the Trustees of the Plan in response to a Warning Notice issued by The Pensions Regulator, in connection with an alleged shortfall.
 Instructed by Burges Salmon LLP.

 Jennifer acted as junior counsel on behalf of a professional trustee, in relation to a substantial application for Beddoe relief.
 The proceedings were heard in private in the Chancery Division by Lindsay J in May and June 2010.
 Instructed by Boodle Hatfield LLP.

-Jennifer’s practice includes areas of general commercial and commercial chancery litigation, such as contractual disputes; commercial fraud; professional negligence; company insolvency and insurance.
+Jennifer’s practice includes areas of general commercial and commercial chancery litigation, such as contractual disputes and commercial fraud.

 Nortel Networks UK (in administration) & Other European Nortel Companies (2014)